 Victoria - Regional Travel Voucher Scheme

-Each voucher gives you a maximum reimbursement of $200, but you need to spend at least $400 on eligible activities (i.e. a 50% reimbursement).
+Each voucher gave a maximum reimbursement of $200, but you needed to spend at least $400 on eligible activities (i.e. a 50% reimbursement).
 For accommodation you must stay a minimum two nights, and it’s limited to one voucher per household.
-You also must travel between the eligible periods:
+You also must travel between the eligible periods (usually outside of school holidays).

 Northern Territory - Territory Tourism voucher